mwufi/aral-ui/src/aral/storage/README.md

 ## Future Extensions

-The persistence layer is designed to be extensible.
+The MessageStore is designed to be extensible.
 Future storage backends might include:

 - SQLite storage for better query capabilities
 - Remote database storage (PostgreSQL, MongoDB, etc.)
 - Cloud storage (S3, Firebase, etc.)

-To implement a new storage backend, simply create a new class that implements the `StorageProvider` interface.
+To add a new storage backend, the backend implementation details are hidden from the user.
+The user only needs to specify the appropriate parameters when creating the MessageStore.